sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [C++17](https://www.viva64.com/en/b/0533/) : A guide of C++17
 - [The Bash Academy](http://www.bash.academy) : The Bash Academy is an initiative to promote the bash shell language and educate people on its use.
 - [Learn Shell Programming](http://learnshell.org) : This website is intended for everyone who wishes to learn programming with Unix/Linux shell interpreters.
+- [Java tutorial](https://hackr.io/tutorials/learn-java) : A programming community & a great place to find the best online programming courses and tutorials.

 ## Watch others code
 - [LiveEdu.tv](https://www.liveedu.tv) : screencast of people building application, websites, games, etc.